 providing emotional support for clients and their families

-providing an outlet for expression of feelings
+providing an outlet for enhanced communication and expression of feelings

 How Does It Work?